 How to strip wallpaper – Get your room ready

 Hopefully to all of you with common sense out there we shouldnt really need to explain this step.
 But just in case, we will give it a quick mention.
 Clean your room out as much as possible, lay dust sheets throughout your room ensuring they are right to the edge of the wall.
 Carpets don’t seem to take to kindly to wet damp wallpaper for some reason!
 There are many ways to prep a room and a professional will always take their time to do it properly ensuring minimum disruption to the room.
 However, for the purpose of this post, doing it properly is a whole another story and will be for another blog.

 Check out our post on how to decorate a room and protect your work area properly : Laying Dust Sheets and Masking up

 How to Strip wallpaper – Score your paper

 This all depends on the paper you have on the wall and if you have invested in the wallpaper scorer as recommended above or using a blade.
 You need to ensure the wallpaper has been scored to allow the water behind the paper and loosen it from the wall.

 How to strip wallpaper – Soak you walls

 Depending on the amount of layers of wallpaper on your walls will relate to how many times you want to soak them.
-But we would reconmend between three and five times.
-Just ensure the waters soapy, very hot, the walls get very wet and you leave it at least twenty minutes between each soaking.
+But we would recommend between three and five times.
+Just ensure the waters soapy, very hot, the walls get very wet and then you leave it at least twenty minutes between each soaking.
 All you need is a big old spounge and your away.